PACPEC/Testbench/README.md

 # Testbench
 This repository contains a series of tests for the PEC project extension.
 The tests are divided in two categories: basic tests and Julia set test.
+The c files of the Julia set tests do not compile and I don't know how to fix them :(

 ## Basic tests
 To compile and launch the basic tests you just have to use the `sisa-as`.
 After assembling the test you need to